 There are 108 staterooms.

 Deluxe Verandah Stateroom on Disney Fantasy and Dream Category 5A,5B,5C,5D,5E,6A,6B and 7A

 These are the most plentiful staterooms with 499 to choose from onboard the Fantasy and Dream.
 The sleep up to 4 and have 203 square feet of living space and a balcony verandah of 43 square feet.

 They have a Queen bed and sleeper sofa with some also having the drop down bunk.

 Family Verandah Stateroom On Disney Fantasy and Dream Category 4A,4B,4C,4D and 4E

 These are 256 square feet of living space and a verandah of 43 square feet.
 There are 362 staterooms to choose from.
 They sleep up to 5 and all have a Queen bed, sleeper sofa with bunk above and a drop down bed near the verandah.

 Concierge Staterooms On Disney Cruise Line

 There are distinct differences between the classic ships the Magic and the Wonder and the newer ships the Fantasy and Dream.
 The newer ships were designed to have more benefits for concierge guests than on the Wonder and Dream.
 Both the Fantasy and the Dream have a concierge lounge and private deck.
-The Dream does now how a concierge lounge which is converted from a former adults only lounge.
-The Wonder does not have a lounge.
+The Disney Dream does now how a concierge lounge which is converted from a former adults only lounge.
+The Wonder has a lounge since the refit.

 Here are the extra benefits for Concierge Guests: